|Painting by Arna Baartz|

 I hope other single moms will join me in shedding the secrecy and shame around this issue.
 I hope other women—and other mother’s especially—will join their sisters in demanding fair treatment.
 All of our children deserve to grow up surrounded by love and peace—not pain, poverty and stress.

-You can learn more about the upcoming anthology here and order Hearts Aren't Made of Glass here.
+You can learn more about the anthology here and order Hearts Aren't Made of Glass here.
 I will be sharing many of the stories I receive on this blog in the months to come.
 I hope you will take the time to listen—and share what resonates.

 A book on Financial Abuse is also in the works, and I will be unveiling those details with my co-author shortly.